darpi-rs/example-heroku-darpi/README.md

+### example heroku darpi

-###This is an example application for the darpi framework
+This is an example application for the darpi framework.

 It shows the basic framework features like creating handlers, middleware, background jobs and such.
 With a few lines of code, we have a fast, safe and testable api.